Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 <h2 id="VCF_alleleFrequency">VCF Allele Frequencies</h2>

-The VariantAnnotation package needs a function to compute the the allele frequency of the genotypes.
+The VariantAnnotation package needs a function that computes allele frequency, minor allele frequency, genotype frequency and Hardy-Weinberg estimates from the genotype data in a VCF class.
+This project, computing allele frequency, is a first step in that direction.

 Project attributes and estimates:

 * Difficulty: Easy
 * Length: 2 weeks
 * Skills needed: R programming, familiarity with S4 classes
-* Deliverables: Implement, test and document alleleFrequency,VCF-method
+* Deliverables: Implement, test and document snpSummary,CollapsedVCF-method
 * Mentor: Valerie Obenchain
 * Mentee: Chris Wallace
 * Status: In progress